CHOOSE A DEPARTMENT BELOW:

 12th

-Prerequisites: A minimum 3.25 unweighted cumulative GPA, final grade of 92 in British Literature or 85 in Honors British Literature, and departmental approval.
+Prerequisites: Final grade of 92 in British Literature or 85 in Honors British Literature, and departmental approval.

 Notes: This is a dual enrollment course with St. Thomas University.
 Students must commit to dual enrollment for both semesters.